-In addition the best Cowboy Cookie recipe (ever), we’ll also cover fun and helpful topics like how the cookie got its presidential start, how to customize the recipe for picky eaters, freezing the cookie dough for a headstart on your holiday baking and more!
+In addition the best Cowboy Cookie recipe (ever), we'll also cover fun and helpful facts like how the cookie got its presidential start, how to customize the recipe for picky eaters, freezing the cookie dough for a headstart on your holiday baking and more!

 A traditional Cowboy Cookie Recipe will yield a soft and chewy chocolate chip cookie, fully loaded with extra ingredients like oats, chopped pecans, and coconut.

 To say the least, this hearty cookie is most definitely fit for a cowboy, and it's my suspicion this is how the cookie got its name.
 However, this cannot be confirmed nor denied, as the origin of the first Cowboy Cookie recipe is simply nowhere to be found.
 A mystery indeed, but alas, at least we have our cookies to lean on during such confusing times.

 LAURA BUSH'S COWBOY COOKIES